AgentLoopAI/AgentloopAI/README.md

 **Open Source Statement**: The project welcomes contributions from developers and organizations worldwide.
 Our goal is to foster a collaborative and inclusive community where diverse perspectives and expertise can drive innovation and enhance the project's capabilities.
 Whether you are an individual contributor or represent an organization, we invite you to join us in shaping the future of this project.
 Together, we can build something truly remarkable.

 The project is currently maintained by a [dynamic group of volunteers](MAINTAINERS.md) from several organizations.
-Contact project administrators Chi Wang and Qingyun Wu via [support@agentloop.ai](mailto:support@agentloop.ai) if you are interested in becoming a maintainer.
+Contact project administrators Chi Wang and Qingyun Wu via [support@agentloop.xyz](mailto:support@agentloop.xyz) if you are interested in becoming a maintainer.

 ![AutoGen Overview](https://media.githubusercontent.com/media/agentloopai/agentloop/refs/heads/main/website/static/img/autogen_agentchat.png)